 Did you know Australia has one of the worst extinction rates in the world?
 Do you know who your local species are and who needs saving?

-Healesville Sanctuary is leading the fight against extinction by breeding critically endangered animals like the Mountain Pygmy-possum, Corroboree Frog, and Helmeted Honeyeater.
+Healesville Sanctuary is leading the fight against extinction by breeding critically endangered animals like the Leadbeater's Possum, Corroboree Frog, Tasmanian Devil and Helmeted Honeyeater.
 But we need your help!

 How to get your school involved

 Suitable for a single class, year level or entire school, your students will have the opportunity to:

 - Participate in an online web conference with zoo experts on July 24th at 2pm (Please call 5957 2857 or email Miranda to to register)

 - Discover how Healesville Sanctuary is fighting extinction and what they can do to help

 - Devise their own community conservation campaign at school and undertake conservation action in their local community

 - Celebrate their efforts at the Love Your Locals Schools Showcase at Healesville Sanctuary on Saturday October 18 (Please call 9285 9406 to reserve your place).